Jjateen/ai-waifu/README.md

 # AI-Waifu Voice Assistant

 ## Project Overview
-AI-Waifu is an IoT-based voice assistant designed as Task 2 for the ECL-108 IoT Workshop.
+AI-Waifu is an IoT-based voice assistant designed as Task 2 for the ECL-108 IoT Workshop 2.
 The project employs two ESP32 DevKit boards communicating via UART to capture and process voice input, then produce synthesized speech output.
 It utilizes a MEMS microphone (INMP441) and an I2S audio amplifier (MAX98357A) for audio input and output, respectively.
 The Google Text-to-Speech (TTS) API generates responses with a Japanese female voice.

 ## Key Features
 - **Real-time Speech Recognition:** Captures audio from a MEMS microphone and converts it to text.